Cursor Composer Made Sweeping Wrong Edits

 Step 3: Rewrite the prompt with explicit scope

-Swap unbounded verbs for surgical ones:
+Swap unbounded verbs for surgical ones, and state forbidden actions:

 Before: refactor the auth module